Admitting now

 A realistic timeline

-Medical detox typically runs 5 to 21 days depending on substance, severity, and co-occurring conditions.
-Alcohol detox is typically 5–10 days; opioid detox 7–14 days; benzodiazepine detox can span weeks.
-Detox transitions directly into the main residential programme — total treatment arc is usually 45–90 days, followed by 12 months structured aftercare.
+withdrawal monitoring typically runs a clinically reviewed period depending on substance, severity, and co-occurring conditions.
+Alcohol detox is typically 5–10 days; opioid detox 7–14 days; sedative detox can span weeks.
+Detox transitions directly into the main residential programme — total treatment arc is usually 45–90 days, followed by continued structured aftercare guidance.

 08 — Questions families ask